 Meet Our Veterinary Team in Alameda, CA

 Our veterinarians are dedicated to your pet's physical health as well as their mental well-being.
 Most of our staff are Fear Free Certified Professionals who have the training and the techniques to help every pet have a positive experience with us.
 And as a Cat Friendly Practice, our staff went through additional training in cat behavior and medicine in order to better understand our feline patients and help them have a less stressful visit with us, too.
 Find out more about our extraordinary veterinary team in Alameda, CA!
+When you're ready to meet us in person, call our East location at (510) 521-6608 or our West location at (510) 521-5775.

 You can also read our reviews to get a better feel for our team.
 Or, if you’ve been in to see us recently, we invite you to share your story and leave a review of your own!